bittorala/mdformat-vscode/README.md

 This extension does not provide a full-fledged LSP Server as other formatters for other languages do.
 A simpler approach invoking `python -m mdformat` for each formatting was taken.
-A potential implementation with such LSP Server is not ruled out.
+A potential implementation with such LSP Server is not ruled out for the future.

 ## Settings